 Let us lock now at the evidence.
 There have been several recent major studies into the hearing of orchestral musicians: in Sweden, in-depth studies, Swedish major orchestras; Switzerland,2 Suisse Romande Orchestra; UK,3 among 34 musicians from several English orchestras; Australia,4 among 38 musicians from the Sydney, Adelaide, West Australia orchestras of the Australian Bradcastaring Corporation.
 Sound intensities in orchestras, measured in decibels with respect to time, often exceed the limits prescribed by health authorities.
 Hearing impairment is present among all of the orchestras surveyed, and it appears that 20 to 25% of players in an orchestra can sustain losses in hearing sensitivity due to the music alone, but measured losses are often small.
-The hearing loss caused by noise exposure commences with a characteristic nothor noise of sensitivity at 4 to 6 kHz, which widens with more noise exposure.
+The hearing loss caused by noise exposure commences with a characteristic nothor noise of sensitivity at to 6 kHz, which widens with more noise exposure.
 The judgment as to the proportion of hearing loss due to the music above is made after considerdiaphones for impairments among these musicians included disease, gunthe, heredity, injury, presbycusis, or previous noisy job.
 Nevertheless, following verbal enquiries in the USA, UK, Europe and Australia, It appears that very few musicians have been retired because of hearing problems, that is within recent years.
 If musicians are at risk, what is being done to prevent changes in hearing sensitivity?
-Most pallatives or evasive actions have been taken by the musicians (the world over) to reduce intense music exposures, for instance, raising the noisy instrudistancing the loader instruments and placing them away from hard walls; placytiges shields on chairs for baseons and objects; placytiges shields on chairs for baseons and other woodwing layers; voluntary use of ear plugs (these actions are supported by managenoisy passages, and and the standard by the standard by the noisy passages).
+Most pallatives or evasive actions have been taken by the musicians (the world over) to reduce intense music exposures, for instance, raising the noisy instrudistancing the loader instruments and placing them away from hard walls; placylglass shields on chairs for baseons and objects; placytes; voluntary use of ear plugs (these actions are supported by manage of ear plugs (these actions are supported by manage noisy passages).
 The elements of a hearing conservation program (HCP) Noise survey, to decide upon the need for a HCP: sound intensity levels within orchestras have been documented in the studies mentioned; further work is necessary to look at the impulsive sounds within orchestras.
 Engineering noise control: basic to a HCP, to control noise at the source.
 A paradox: controlling the sound intensity of musical instruments defeats the purpose of the orchestra.
 Administrative noise control: for instance - - rotation of players of intense sounding instrument and those nearby. - music planning (loud, soft, combinations for music programs.
 A Swedish approach rates compositions as "heavy", "medium" and "light").
 Tradition may be an obstacle! - Attention to breaks during rehearsal and the 12 hour rule.